kvmanohar22/jekyll-now/_posts/2019-08-05-depth-estimation.md

 \end{align}
 $$

 The parameters of the above likelihood can be obtained in a maximum likelihood framework using Expectation Maximization.
-But as noted in [XX], the experiments seemed to be trapped in a local optimum.
+But as noted in [1], the experiments seemed to be trapped in a local optimum.
 Other way round?
 Sequential Bayesian updates to the rescue!

 Posterior takes the form;